calisolo/Levels_image_captioning_NICE/README.md

 # Levels
-Normalize importance of hints seen by model to natural language token 'Levels'
+Segment importance of hints seen by model to natural language token 'Levels'

 # Abstract